C43u—USMCA Basics for Importers

 USMCA: Effects on other Programs

 This lesson provides an overview of the impact of the United States-Mexico-Canada Agreement (USMCA) on some other trade programs, with a focus on the regulations and conditions for commercial samples, printed advertising materials, and the drawback program.
 It outlines the specific articles and sections of the USMCA and the Code of Federal Regulations (CFR) that govern these areas, the requirements for duty-free entry, the definition of "negligible value," and the changes between NAFTA and the USMCA.
 Additionally, it discusses the conditions for exporting goods, the concept of "the lesser of the two" in duty assessment, and the eligibility criteria for full drawback.
-We also touch upon duty deferral programs, the role of Foreign Trade Zones, and the provisions for temporary importations under bond within the USMCA framework.
+We also touch upon duty deferral programs, the role of Foreign Trade Zones (FTZs), and the provisions for temporary importations under bond (TIBs) within the USMCA framework.

 (Estimated study time: 1 hour 3 minutes)